Total Knee Replacement in Kansas City

 Arthroscopic knee surgery is a procedure that uses small incisions around your knee through which a small camera – an arthroscope – is placed to visualize the inside of your knee.
 This allows your surgeon to check out the damaged area and make repairs in a minimally-invasive way, whether it’s fixing a tear in a meniscus, addressing cartilage/ligament damage, or debriding scar tissue.

 Since it is minimally invasive, arthroscopic knee surgery typically results in a shorter recovery time, meaning you’ll be back on your feet faster than with other techniques.
-Consult with an orthopedic surgeon at OSI to determine if a knee arthroscopy is recommended for your course of treatment.
+Consult with your knee specialist at OSI to determine if a knee arthroscopy is recommended for your course of treatment.

 Ligament Reconstruction (ACL, MCL, PCL, LCL)